cvburgess/leadwithjoy.org/src/posts/good-better-best.md

 **Session 1: Best + Good**

 - ⏰ ~60m (30m + 30m)
-- 👩‍💻 all stakeholders, especially product (or anyone with scoping authority)
+- 👩‍💻 All stakeholders, especially product (or anyone with scoping authority)
 - 🔑 "What is the literal least we can do?"
 - 🔑 "What would we build with unlimited time and money?"

 **Session 2: Better**

 - ⏰ ~30m, at least 1h after the first session
-- 👩‍💻 design, engineering, and anyone contributing to the work effort
+- 👩‍💻 Design, engineering, and anyone contributing to the work effort
 - 🔑 "What are the 'low hanging fruit' that will wow users?"

 ### Start with "Best"